$3.99

 62 customers mention "World building"62 positive0 negative

-Customers praise the book's world building, describing it as immersive and amazing, with one customer noting how it pulls readers completely into the story.
+Customers praise the world-building in the book, describing it as immersive and a slice of life, with one customer noting how it pulls readers completely into the story.

 "...The stakes rise, the world-building deepens, and multiple plotlines unfold that kept me hooked all the way through...."
 Read more